pcrockett/philcrockett.com/src/links.md

 {% newTabLink "https://kotlinlang.org/" %}

-Known mostly for Android development and often treated as a &ldquo;better Java,&rdquo; it is so much more.
+Known mostly for Android development and often treated as a "better Java," it is so much more.
 For me, it has been a great introduction to functional programming, and I _love_ it.
 Though I have a theory that I'm still
 testing: I think it may only be practical to write significant amounts of Kotlin in an
 {% newTabLink "IntelliJ" "https://www.jetbrains.com/idea/" %}-based IDE.
 It would be extremely difficult to write more